mnchapel/cooking/plat/mini_pizza.md

 - sel

 ## Préparation
-First season tomato sauce with oil, salt, origan.
-Then put the sauce, mozzarella and salami on the pizza dough.
-Roll it tight and put in the freezer for 10 minutes.
-Then cut it in slices an put on a baking tray lined with parchment paper.
-Bake for 20 minutes at 200ºC and enjoy.

 ### Etape 1

 Assaisonner la purée de tomate avec de l'huile d'olive, du sel et de l'origan.